tarasis/tarasis.net/src/_posts/2023-01-26-site-moved.md

 Before I finish I should give some thanks / hat tips so various blog posts / git hub repos for bits I've cribbed.

 First and foremost is a blog / repo by [Quinn Dombrowski](https://quinndombrowski.com/blog/2022/02/10/eleventy-and-me/).
 Her post was what led me to realise that I could actually get `Minimal Mistakes theme` running on 11ty.
-I spent a little time with her blog [repo](https://github.com/quinnanya/quinnanya.github.io), initally mostly going through the steps to get it to build with 11ty 1.0.x or 2.0.0beta1.
+I spent a little time with her blog [repo](https://github.com/quinnanya/quinnanya.github.io), initially mostly going through the steps to get it to build with 11ty 1.0.x or 2.0.0beta1.

 Once I got it building, I started trying to port `Minimal Mistakes` myself, only cribbing bits out of `.eleventy.js`.
 I figured the best way to understand how it was to work with `11ty` was to do the changes to the templates myself.
 Although in the end I did wholesale rip Quinn's code for pagination on the front page because I couldn't get the original `paginatior` code to work.